OP-Engineering/op-aws-lc/README.md

 AWS LC with FIPS for React Native.
 AWS-LC is Amazons LibCrypto.
 Besides being tailored for their specific use-cases, it is battle tested and constantly updated.
 This library uses the Rust version for ease of compiling but internally it runs the same code as the base AWS-LC version (it contains code from BoringSSL and handwritten assembly).

+AWS-LC-RS follows closely the Ring API, aiming to be a drop-in replacement, this library also tries to mimic the API in a JS idiomatic way.

 ## Installation

 ```sh